wikimedia/mediawiki-vendor/serialization/serialization/README.md

 This component contains two sub parts, one containing serialization related code, the other holding deserialization specific code.
-The former is located in the Serializers namespace, while the later resides in the Deserializers one.
+The former is located in the Serializers namespace, while the latter resides in the Deserializers one.
 Both namespaces are PSR-0 mapped onto the src directory.

 ### Interfaces

 The primary thing provided by this library are the Serializer and Deserializer namespaces.
 A set of Exceptions each process typically can encounter are also provided, and are located in respective Exceptions namespaces.
-They all derive from (Des/S)erializationException.
+They all derive from `SerializationException`/`DeserializationException`.

-Both interfaces define two methods: a (de)serialize method that does the actual work, and a can(Des/S)erialize method that allows finding out if a given (de)serializer can process a given input.
+The main interfaces define the `serialize`/`deserialize` methods that do the actual work.
+In addition there are interfaces with a `isSerializerFor`/`isDeserializerFor` method respectively that allows finding out if a given (de)serializer can process a given input.

 ### Utilities